 Spring is the time of the year when unmixed lagoons turn over, so it’s also the time of the year when operators (and local residents) are concerned about wastewater lagoon odor control.
 Although spring lagoon turnover and its accompanying odors may be normal and expected, that doesn’t mean they are tolerated.
-In this short article, we’ll explain what causes lagoons to turn over and what can be done to mitigate odor issues.
+Learn what causes lagoons to turn over and what can be done to mitigate odor.

 What causes lagoon turnover?